yakimax/DSA-CDAC/Misc/RadixSort/radix.md

 # counting Sort

-step 1 - Store the frequency of LSB's at index (base)array .
+step 1 - Store the frequency of RSB's at index (base)array .
 step 2 - Add all previous frequencies to the next array element . step 3 - Create an Output array of size similar to Original array . step 4 - Decrement the count array element and update the value of output array .